Welcome to your Powell Teams trial!

 If any information is not accurate, you can always return to the previous pages to make your modifications.
 Use the previous button or the form tabs at the top of the page.

 The Welcome page (user dashboard), is your overview of what is happening in Microsoft Teams.

 - My favorites tab with your most-used/favorite teams

-- My teams tab with the list of all your teams including the recent modified documents within those teams and an access to all channels & team shortcuts
+- My teams tab with the list of all your teams including the recently modified documents within those teams and access to all channels & team shortcuts

 - Promoted teams tab with important company teams